moleculerjs/site/source/docs/0.13/moleculer-web.md

 You can create multiple routes with different prefix, whitelist, alias, calling options & authorization.

 {% note info %}
-When using multiple routes you should explicitly set the body parser(s) for each path.
+When using multiple routes you should explicitly set the body parser(s) for each route.
 {% endnote %}

 ```js